12 Money-Saving Ways to Beat the Summer Heat

 Ever notice how opening a window never quite cools things off?
 Well, that’s because you need to utilize cross-draft ventilation.
 All you have to do is open one window, locate another window on the other side of the room, open that one as well and – voilà! – you’re now moving considerably more fresh air through your living space.

 Also, if you can turn it off, turn it off.
 Using your washing machine, dryer, dishwasher, TV, computer, and leaving the lights on not only chugs up a ton of power, but they also emit a significant amount of radiant heat.
-Don’t get me wrong, energy efficient appliances, like this $998 Samsung Stainless Steel Fridge from Home Depot, are great and I think they’re the only way to go when appliance shopping, but just because they’re energy efficient doesn't mean they’re not actively heating your home every time you run them.
+Don’t get me wrong, energy efficient appliances are great and I think they’re the only way to go when appliance shopping, but just because they’re energy efficient doesn’t mean they’re not actively heating your home every time you run them.

 Most thermostats are set to hold at a consistent temperature all day until you tell it otherwise.
 It only takes a few minutes and you can save a ton of money on your energy bill by not overusing your AC, especially when you’re not around to enjoy the artificially chilled air.